Upcoming Conferences

 The 1-hour sessions cover the biennial licensure rules training requirement for all licensed Social Workers in Tennessee.

-The subsequent biennial 1-hour training will be offered on the following dates:
+The biennial 1-hour training will be offered on the following dates:

 CLICK HERE TO REGISTER for January 20, 2026, 12pm-1pm Central (Virtual Webinar)